Zuckerberg's congressional survival guide: Tips from experts

 PREPARE, PREPARE, PREPARE

 Zuckerberg should spend days, if not weeks, familiarizing himself with the layout of the hearing room and with specific members of Congress, including the toughest questions they are likely to ask.
-The Facebook CEO has to appear willing to answer questions.
+Zuckerberg has to appear willing to answer questions.

 When then-BP chief Tony Hayward testified before Congress about the Deepwater Horizon oil spill in 2010, he denied involvement or knowledge of the problem in many cases.
 That's a classic response designed to avoid legal trouble, but it didn't make him sympathetic to viewers.
 Hayward lost his job about a month later.